Hiring workers from the Western Balkans even without recognition?

 How can heidi help you?

-As experts specialising in the recruitment of international skilled workers, we can answer your questions about the Western Balkans regulation or the recruitment of international skilled workers.
-Contact us now for a free, no-obligation initial consultation and find out how heidi can help you recruit skilled labour.
+Would you like to find out more about ways of recruiting international skilled labour?
+Contact us now for a free initial consultation and find out how heidi can help you recruit skilled labour.

 The information provided in this blog post is for general information purposes only and is provided without warranty of any kind.
 It does not constitute legal or other advice and should not be treated as such.
 Whilst we endeavour to ensure that the information provided is up to date and accurate, we accept no liability for any errors or omissions or for any action taken on the basis of this information.